American Chess

 In the 2010 mind-bending action flick Inception, Dom Cobb (Leonardo DiCaprio) is the ultimate dream invader—think of him as a high-tech snoop with a penchant for napping.
 He’s been given a wild task by a high-paying customer- Saito (Ken Watanabe) to pull off "inception": planting ideas in people's heads instead of just stealing them, like some sort of dream gardener.

 To tackle this absurd mission, Cobb rounds up a quirky crew: the planner Arthur (Joseph Gordon-Levitt), the forger Eames (Tom Hardy), the techie Yusuf (Dileep Rao), and the architect Ariadne (Ellen Page), who always comes off like she wishes she went to art school instead.
 Their goal?
-Wriggle through layers of dreams—like peeling an onion that makes you question every life decision—until they reach the intended target, Robert Fischer's (Cillian Murphy) noggin.
+Wriggle through layers of dreams—like peeling an onion that makes you question every life decision—until they reach the intended target, Robert Fischer's (played by Cillian Murphy) noggin.
+Fischer's a business tycoon whom Cobb's client wants to influence, hence the reason for the job.

 As the film flits between dreams and reality, it hilariously juggles big questions about life, memory, and whether you’re really awake or just snoozing through class.
 By the end, you’ll wonder if your morning coffee is real or just a sweet figment of your sleep-deprived imagination.
 It’s an interpretive dance on a mental chessboard, where the dancers specialize in access and placement.
 Sometimes this takes place in the real world; at others, it’s in someone’s mind.